College visits are so exciting! Sure, they can be nerve-wracking and your student might have a million questions all at once:

 Step 5: Watch for

-You should get confirmation materials, and they may come in various forms:
+Your child should get confirmation materials, and they may come in various forms:

 - Text messages